Table of Contents

 A rehab program will provide these services:

-- Medical detox.
+- Detox.
 Detox is the first step in recovery.
 This is the process during which the substance vacates the body.
 Trained detox experts provide treatments to reduce the pain of withdrawal symptoms.

 - One on one therapy sessions.
 During therapy sessions the doctor will learn how their thought patterns have led to drug abuse and addiction.
 The therapist guides them to reshape these thought patterns and avoid substance use.